Abductor pollicis longus muscle

 Acting alone or with abductor pollicis brevis, abductor pollicis longus pulls the thumb away from the palm.
 More specifically, it produces (mid-) extension and abduction of the thumb at the first metacarpophalangeal joint.
 This action is seen in activities such as bowling and shoveling.

 Working together with the long and short extensors of the thumb, the muscle also helps to fully extend the thumb at the metacarpophalangeal joint.
 This action is important for loosening the hand grip, for example, when letting go of objects previously being held.
-Abductor pollicis longus also helps to extend the hand at the radiocarpal joint.
-Here it’s not a prime mover, but rather works in synergy with the wrist extensors; extensor carpi radialis longus and brevis, extensor carpi ulnaris, extensor digitorum, extensor indicis, extensor pollicis longus and brevis and extensor digiti minimi.
+Abductor pollicis longus also helps to abduct the hand (radial deviation) at the radiocarpal joint.